-- Summary of relevant evidence submitted by local communities regarding the site's local importance - Local evidence base relevant to local recreation, beauty & tranquility, wildlife and historical significance, or other demonstrable community value, including - Open Space Audits - Sports Facilities and Playing Pitch Audits - Nature Recovery Network study (e.g. areas of highly distinctive habitats) - Historic Environment Site Assessment, Historic Environment Character Areas, recorded listed buildings and Conservation Area Management Plans - Landscape Sensitivity Studies - 4.3 Sites will be recommended or rejected for designation by considering the above questions in the round.
+Is the site of particular Summary of relevant avidence submitted by level Is the site of particular Summary of relevant evidence submitted by local local importance and is communities regarding the site's local importance there evidence to show Local evidence base relevant to local recreation, that it is demonstrably beauty & tranquillity, wildlife and historical special to the significance, or other demonstrable community community it serves? value, including - Open Space Audits - Sports Facilities and Playing Pitch Audits - Nature Recovery Network study (e.g. areas of highly distinctive habitats) - Historic Environment Site Assessment, Historic Environment Character Areas, recorded listed buildings and Conservation Area Management Plans - Landscape Sensitivity Studies · · · · · · · · · · · · · · · · · · ·

+4.3 Sites will be recommended or rejected for designation by considering the above questions in the round.
 Considering the assessment questions/criteria in the round allows for those issues weighing in favour or against designation to be taken into account and a balanced conclusion reached.